django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

 the resulting plugin class with the exception of ``get_render_template()``.
 Similarly, you cannot add Python code the model class, in this case with the exception of ``get_short_description()``.

+For maximun flexibility in your customized components, you can build a :ref:`custom Plugin<how-to-add-frontend-plugins>`.

 Conclusion
 ==========